 In any city that doesn’t have a landfill or when people know there is no efficient waste management system in place, they would dump waste in the vacant spots.

 This is unhealthy for humans and the environment.
 With properly maintained landfill facilities, local trash will be dealt with locally instead of shifting to other countries.

 Landfills provide a place to dump recyclable and non-recyclable waste separately.
 Also, they provide a place to keep more hazardous materials that need to be segregated from the public.

 Garbage transport costs will be reduced, as our waste will only have to travel a short distance to landfill.
 This will also reduce the amount of pollution caused by transporting rubbish.

 6. Landfills Support Jobs and Local Business

-An effective waste management system of any country is a million-dollar activity with every stage needing workforce.
+An effective waste management system of any country is a million-dollar activity, with every stage of the process needing a workforce.
 More local landfills mean more job opportunities and better living for the locals.

 Disadvantage of Landfills

-Burying waste in the ground is advantageous in many ways but what are the disadvantages associated with landfills.
-Let’s check.
+Burying waste in the ground is advantageous in many ways.
+But what are the disadvantages of landfills?